Are you looking to learn how to buy Bitcoin regardless of where you’re located worldwide? If yes, you’ve come to the right place at the right time.

 Bitcoin uses peer-to-peer technology to operate with no central authority or banks; managing transactions and the issuing of bitcoins is carried out collectively by the network.
-Bitcoin is open-source; its design is public, nobody owns or controls Bitcoin and everyone can take part.
+Bitcoin is open-source; its design is public, nobody owns or controls Bitcoin, and everyone can participate.

 Through many of its unique properties, Bitcoin allows exciting uses that could not be covered by any previous payment system.

 There are many ways to buy Bitcoins.
 If you’ve never made a bitcoin purchase before, luckily, as of late, you can buy some using credit/debit cards or via a direct bank transfer.

 The payment options will vary between countries.
 This is because the rules for cryptocurrencies differ in all countries, with some gladly embracing digital change.

 One of the most popular ways to buy bitcoin is by using a cryptocurrency exchange called Binance.